Before we begin. A disclaimer.

 For example, many are disabled, so they can't work and rely solely on benefits.

-I always ended up giving away for free.
+I always ended up giving it away for free.
 The world's worst salesperson.

 Maybe I don't have a thick enough skin, but I remember someone telling me this.